kaustubhsant/CSC591-DevOps-Project/README.md

 The devops-develop build job is triggered when a git push is done on develop branch.
 The deveops-master build job is triggered when a git push is done on master branch.
 Email notification is sent on build job success and failure both.
+The build script is [here](/script/build.sh) and the unittest script to test if all dependencies are installed is [here](/scripts/test_dependencies.py).

 ![image](/docs/M1-buildstart.gif)